coveo/source.coveo.com/_posts/2022-03-20-software-engineering-it-s-all-about-abstraction.md

         tini
 ```

-There is clearly a duplication in both dockerfile: both depends on `python3` and `tini`.
+There is clearly a duplication in both dockerfiles: both depend on `python3` and `tini`.
 So, what should we do from here?
 Create a base container image that contains both `python3` and `tini`, named `UbuntuWithPython3AndTini`, or perhaps the typical `BaseService`?
 Doing so would eliminate the duplication, but it would also create a coupling between the `BasilService` and the `OliveOilService` who, semantically, should have nothing in common.
 As we'll see in the next paragraph, what might seem like a complicated trade-off driven decision becomes a lot simpler when we look at the problem from the perspective of abstractions.

-The problem with duplication is change coupling, that is, when changing the code in a file `A` implies that you should remember to also change it in a file `B`.
+The problem with duplication is change coupling, that is, when changing the code in file `A` implies that you should remember to also change it in file `B`.
-For instance, let's say you find out that, in our previous example about `Basil`, you need to add the call `pot.Water` between the calls `pot.Plant` and `pot.Age`, perhaps in a loop so that you water the poor basil plant regularly.
+For instance, let's say you find out that, in our previous example about `Basil`, you need to add the call `pot.Water` between the calls `pot.Plant` and `pot.Age`, perhaps in a loop so that you regularly water the poor basil plant .
 If you repeated the code to grow basil at 10 places in your code base, you'll need to make 10 modifications, which will take time and which is error-prone.
 The interesting thing is that, if you correctly identify and use an appropriate mechanism to represent the abstraction of creating basil, like for instance the class `Basil`, you will also eliminate the duplication.
 In other words, when you see change coupling, there is often also a hidden abstraction.